SoCalChristina/Free-Range-Kids/README.md

 Rules of the Game
 =================
 Use your keyboard to cross the road.
 You can use your arrows to move your avatar on the screen.
-Help you avatar move across the path without colliding with an obstacle.
+Help your avatar move across the path without colliding with an obstacle.
 Get your avatar to the other side of the path to win the level.

 Be careful or you'll lose a life if you collide with a Bystander/Obstacle.
 Your game is over when you run out of hearts.